Granitosaurus/plogbook/README.md

 plogbook
 ========

-Console application for personal logging, which turns logs into readable html pages.
-The logs (called plogs) are located in categories which are part of the plogbook.
+Plogbook is a console application for personal logging.
+It turns personal logs written in console or favorite text editor into readable html pages.
+The personal logs(plogs for short) are located in categories which are part of the plogbook.

-It's written as a single python file which should run on both python 2 and python 3.
-Only tested on Linux but should run on Windows and Mac Os as well.
 Execute via:
 >python plogbook.py

-and see --help for usage.
+and see --help for argument usage.
 For examples see /examples/.
 For suggestions and bugs please see [issues](https://github.com/Granitas/plogbook/issues)

 First time usage